 The team signed a pair of former defensive tackles earlier in the offseason.
-Gerald McCoy, former All-Pro for the Tampa Bay Buccaneers, and Dontari Poe, former Pro Bowler for the Kansas City Chiefs, were signed to 3-year and 2-year deals, respectively, with around $5-6 million AAS (annual average salary).
+Gerald McCoy, former All-Pro for the Tampa Bay Buccaneers, and Dontari Poe, former Pro Bowler for the Kansas City Chiefs, were signed to 3-year and 2-year deals, respectively, with around $4-6 million AAS (annual average salary), according to Spotrac.com (sources for Poe and McCoy).
 Both are perfect for what Mike Nolan wants to do, especially with his flexible, ambiguous 3-4 and 4-3 defensive alignments.
 Poe and McCoy have experience in both alignments and can provide a strong veteran presence in the locker room and in the team meetings.

 However, they are not the future of this team.
 Gerald McCoy is 32 and Dontari Poe is 29, so they’re only good for 2-3 more seasons.
 If the Cowboys want to contend for a championship for longer then that, they need a future at the position.
 Enter Oklahoma defensive tackle Neville Gallimore and 2019 2nd-rounder Trysten Hill, both of whom are incredibly versatile players and can line up anywhere from 0-technique (right over the center) to 1-technique (outside shoulder of the center) to 3-technique (outside shoulder of the guard).

 These 2 young defensive tackles can form a fearsome tandem in the middle, and they have 2-3 years left to learn from veterans like McCoy, Poe, and Antwaun Woods, all of whom are quality players who can provide rotational bodies to this Dallas front.
 Talk about a complete makeover.
-After letting Maliek Collins, Daniel Ross, and Kerry Hyder leave, none of whom could anchor against the run (which led to a terrible run defense in 2019), the Cowboys now have 6 guys who can play on the interior defensive line (the 5 mentioned above and Tyrone Crawford, who’s returning from injury).
+After letting Maliek Collins, Daniel Ross, and Kerry Hyder leave (according to nflspinzone.com), none of whom could anchor against the run (which led to a terrible run defense in 2019), the Cowboys now have 6 guys who can play on the interior defensive line (the 5 mentioned above and Tyrone Crawford, who’s returning from injury), according to Ourlads.com.

 Speaking of Gallimore, however, his potential is sky-high.
-For a 300-pound human being, he is a freakish athlete.
-The Oklahoma defensive tackle ran a 4.79 40-yard dash, which is mighty impressive for a player of that size.
-Keep in mind, Quinnen Williams, who was touted as the best defensive player in the class of 2019, ran a 4.83 40-yard dash.
+For a 300-pound human being (according to NFL.com), he is a freakish athlete.
+The Oklahoma defensive tackle ran a 4.79 40-yard dash (according to mockdraftable.com), which is mighty impressive for a player of that size.
+Keep in mind, Quinnen Williams, who was touted as the best defensive player in the class of 2019, ran a 4.83 40-yard dash (according to mockdraftable.com).
 Gallimore, who weighed at a frame very similar to that of Williams, and could be just as athletic as the former All-American on Sundays.
 If Gallimore has 80-90% of Quinnen’s athletic upside, that alone makes him easily worth this pick.

 However, Gallimore is more than just an athletic freak at the position.
 The quickness in his hand placement really shows when he’s rushing the passer, which is primarily the reason why Dallas took him.
 They have a bunch of rotational players who are difficult to move in the run game, but they took Gallimore because he’s shown immense potential as a pass-rusher, not that he can’t defend the run.
 He has 3 signature moves when rushing the passer: the swipe (also called scissors) move, the spin move, and the arm-over move.